 Lusitania, was a state-of-the-art liner sunk in 1915 by a German U-boat, dragging to the bottom of the ocean many of the 1198 men, women, and children that died that day.
 The whole thing was over in 18 terrifying minutes and is considered one of the most tragic events of WWI.
 The museum is housed in a small 19th-century signal station and features an array of interesting items from the shipwreck and documents of the locals’ efforts to save the passengers.

 Kinsale is built on the north bank of river Brandon, very close to its estuary on the Atlantic.
-It’s the kind of town with nice pavements lined with trees, and well-trimmed grass in front of small colorful houses with tiled roofs, and flowery gardens.
-The small harbor is definitely the centerpiece; the connecting link between the past and the future.
-Fishing is what kept this city alive for centuries and eventually turned it into a great food destination, perhaps the most famous in all Ireland.
+It’s the kind of town with nice, tree-lined pavements and green grass in front of the small colorful houses, most of which have tiled roofs and flowery gardens.
+The Kinsale’s quaint harbor is definitely the centerpiece; the connecting link between the past and the future.
+Fishing, is what has kept this town alive for centuries and eventually turned it into a great food destination, perhaps the most famous in all Ireland.

 An Astounding Culinary Scene